 No one ever expects a dental emergency to happen, but 1 in 6 Americans will face one each year.
 If it happens to you or a loved one, do you know what to do?
 If you’re like many people, you probably have several questions.
 Your emergency dentist in Sunnyvale is here for you during this difficult time to address your concerns and provide the relief you need.
 We can walk you through first aid at home and schedule you for a same-day appointment.
 While you wait, here are the answers to a few of the most common questions we hear to give you the peace of mind you need.

 When a dental emergency strikes, it might seem like heading to the hospital is the logical solution; however, this isn’t always the best answer.
-Most hospitals aren’t equipped to treat the underlying cause of the problem.
+Most hospitals aren’t equipped to repair teeth or treat the underlying cause of the problem.
 At most, they can prescribe pain relievers or antibiotics.
-Instead, unless you suspect a broken jaw or have a medical emergency, it’s best to contact your dentist.
+Instead, it’s best to contact your dentist.